The History of the New Zealand Orchid Society

 The big one – we hosted the 1990 World Orchid Conference in Auckland.
 A huge central stand was built:

-- Built by members of NZOS, Howick, North Shore, and Waitakere societies.
+- Built by members of the New Zealand Orchid Society, Howick, North Shore, and Auckland Orchid Club (Waitakere Orchid Society) societies.

-- Designed by Logan Brewer – also notable for designing the opening and closing ceremonies at the 1990 Commonwealth Games, and NZ pavilions at World Expos in Brisbane in 1988 and Seville in 1992.
+- Designed by Logan Brewer – also notable for designing the opening and closing ceremonies at the 1990 Commonwealth Games, and New Zealand pavilions at World Expos in Brisbane in 1988 and Seville in 1992.

 - 200 square metres of orchids (50% of those being cymbidiums).